On semistability of $CAT(0)$ groups: Remarks on shape theory

-One really wants both $(1)$ and $(2)$ to hold because then one has a basic sequence of compact ANR neighborhoods of $Y$ in the AR $\widehat W$, in which case any pro-homotopy\footnote{Because of our concern with fundamental group we are really interested in pointed shape invariance --- i.e. invariance under pro-homotopy where all maps and homotopies respect base points.
+For our purposes, shape theory of continua can be presented in the following limited way.
+Suppose we are given a compact absolute retract (AR) $\widehat W$ and a subcontinuum $Y$ which is a $Z$-set in $\widehat W$.
+We choose a base point $y\in Y$.
+The dense open set $W:={\widehat W}-Y$ is a locally compact AR having one end.
+If $\{V_{n}\}$ is a basic system of neighborhoods of infinity in $W$ then ${\widehat V_{n}}:=V_{n}\cup Y$ is a basic system of neighborhoods of $Y$ in $\widehat W$.
+Moreover: \begin{enumerate}[(1)] \item If each $V_n$ is closed in $W$ then $\{{\widehat V_{n}}\}$ is a basic system of closed neighborhoods of $Y$ in $\widehat W$; \item If each $V_n$ is an absolute neighborhood retract (ANR), then $\{{\widehat V_{n}}\}$ is a basic system of ANR neighborhoods of $Y$ in $\widehat W$ (because ``adding" a $Z$-set does not destroy the ANR property). \end{enumerate} 5pt One really wants both $(1)$ and $(2)$ to hold because then one has a basic sequence of compact ANR neighborhoods of $Y$ in the AR $\widehat W$, in which case any pro-homotopy\footnote{Because of our concern with fundamental group we are really interested in pointed shape invariance --- i.e. invariance under pro-homotopy where all maps and homotopies respect base points.
 It is cumbersome to keep inserting the word ``pointed", and we shall often omit it.} invariant of the inverse sequence $\{({\widehat V_{n}},y)\}$ is an intrinsic shape theoretic invariant of $(Y,y)$.
 In particular, this means that if $\{{\widehat V'_{n}}\}$ is a sequence of compact ANR neighborhoods of a $Z$-set copy of $Y$ in a (possibly different) AR $W'$, then the same (pointed) pro-homotopy properties will hold there.
 One such property is semistability of the inverse sequence of fundamental groups.
 If any such inverse sequence of pointed compact ANR's has semistable fundamental pro-group then $(Y,y)$ is said to have {\it semistable fundamental pro-group}\footnote{Or, in the language of shape theory, $Y$ is {\it pointed $1$-movable}.}.
 It is a fact that (because $Y$ is connected) this property is independent of the choice of base point.
+5pt {\bf Example:} It is well-known that every proper $CAT(0)$ space is an AR.
+Since the passage from $X$ to $\widehat X$ is achieved by ``adding" a $Z$-set, namely $\del X$, the compact space $\widehat X$ is also an AR.
+Thus $({\widehat X}, \del X)$ is an example of $({\widehat W},Y)$ of the previous paragraphs.
+We apply the above discussion to the neighborhoods $U_n$ of Section \ref{stab}.
+In order to equate ``$X$ having semistable fundamental group at infinity" with ``$\del X$ having semistable fundamental pro-group" we would like to be able to choose the $U_n$ (or a cofinal sequence of neighborhoods $U'_n$) to be closed ANR subsets of $X$; i.e. to satisfy $(1)$ and $(2)$.
+When $X$ is triangulable (for example, a $CAT(0)$ cubical complex) this is easy to achieve.
+But we do not know how to find such closed ANR neighborhoods of infinity in an arbitrary proper $CAT(0)$ space $X$.
+Nevertheless, we assert: \begin{prop} A proper $CAT(0)$ space $X$ has semistable fundamental group at infinity if and only if its boundary $\del X$ has semistable fundamental pro-group. \end{prop} 5pt Because the proof of Proposition \ref{tech} for the non-triangulable case involves ideas outside the scope of this paper we defer it to the Appendix.